Wikinaut/bitsavers-tools/README.md

 * 600 dpi 1-bit TIFF pages
 * colored 300 dpi jpg front/cover pages
 use `--no-color` option to force all pages to be converted to black-white 1-bit tiff
+use `--color` option to force cover and back page to be converted into jpg
+use `--auto` to auto-detect colored cover and back page and set mode accordingly (default)

 ### Usage example